M-o-a-T/moat/doc/spec_aa.rst

 Bit 3 of the first byte states whether a flag byte exists.
 A nonexisting flag byte is equivalent to zero.

+If the message is a NACK with a "data problem" reason, bits 7…3 encode the reason instead.
+See below.

 * bit 0: wait.
-The next byte contains a timer minifloat.
+If set, the next byte contains a timer minifloat.
   Its meaning varies depending on the mode:

   * Request: The server shall delay for this time before sending a reply.
+    Used e.g. when the client does some more initialisation before it restarts its bus listener.

   * ACK: The client shall wait this long before proceeding.